-Standard gdal command-line utilities are one method to extract layers from the HDF files to GeoTIFF or other formats.
+Standard gdal command-line utilities provide one method to extract layers from the HDF files to GeoTIFF or other formats.
 To do so, ensure you have gdal utilities installed - check https://gdal.org/ for more information.
 Both linux and windows installations are possible.
-Alternatively, if you use python, python package managers, such as conda, can also be used to install gdal, including command-line utilities.
+Python package managers such as conda can also be used to install gdal.

-With gdal utilities available, retrieve a listing of the layers in the HDF file, as interpreted by gdal.
-The gdalinfo command will provide this:
+Use gdalinfo to retrieve a listing of the layers in the HDF file (as interpreted by gdal):

-gdalinfo MCDWD_L3_NRT.A2020104.h08v04.061.hdf
+gdalinfo MCDWD_L3_NRT.A2023333.h31v05.061.20233334024116.hdf